Skip to main content

 7. Backlinks (ongoing, slow).
 Build naturally through citations and the other six items.

-If you can only fix one thing, fix the GBP.
-If you can fix two, GBP and reviews.
-If you can fix three, GBP, reviews, and page speed.
+If you can only fix one thing, fix the Google Business Profile.
+If you can fix two, Google Business Profile and reviews.
+If you can fix three, Google Business Profile, reviews, and page speed.

 When to accept you can't win in 90 days

 Some markets are genuinely saturated.
-Byron Bay for highly competitive categories (real estate, accommodation, certain trades) has competitors with 5+ years of compounding signal: 200+ reviews, DR 30+, 100+ pages of content, multiple physical locations.
+Byron Bay for highly competitive categories (real estate, accommodation, certain trades) has competitors with 5+ years of compounding signal: 200+ reviews, domain rating 30+, 100+ pages of content, multiple physical locations.

 Closing that gap in 90 days isn't realistic.
 The honest plan in those markets is: